 Articles by Morten Hertzum

 Dr. Hertzum is a professor of Information Science at University of Copenhagen.
-His research interests include human-computer interaction, usability, computer supported cooperative work, information seeking, and medical informatics.
+His research interests include human-computer interaction, computer supported cooperative work, information seeking, and healthcare informatics.
 He is co-editor of the book Situated Design Methods (MIT Press, 2014) and has published a series of papers about usability evaluation methods.

 Usability Testing: Too Early?
 Too Much Talking?
 Too Many Problems?

 Abstract Usability testing has evolved in response to a search for tests that are cheap, early, easy, and fast.
 In addition, it accords with a situational definition of usability, such as the one propounded by ISO.
 By approaching usability from an organizational perspective, this author argues that usability should (also) be evaluated late when the […] [Read More]